I’ve Started to Notice Cognitive Symptoms… Now What?

 Looking Ahead

-In Part 3, we’ll explore how targeted technologies and therapies can be used to support brain function more directly, and how tools such as oxygen therapy, brain entrainment, and cellular therapies may enhance your results when used appropriately.
+In Part 3, we’ll explore how targeted technologies and therapies are used to support the brain more directly and how tools such as oxygen therapy, brain entrainment and cellular support may enhance outcomes when used strategies.